 Author Archives: Mike Cothern

-About Mike CothernMike Cothern farmed for twenty years before starting a second career with the Natural Resources Conservation Service.
-Inspired by the state’s diverse landscapes, he now has more time for various outdoor pursuits and often documents his observations as an outdoor correspondent for southern Idaho’s Times-News.
+About Mike CothernMike Cothern farmed for two decades before starting a second career with the Natural Resources Conservation Service.
+With more time available to explore wild landscapes, he also began documenting his observations as an outdoor correspondent for southern Idaho’s Times-News, a stint that lasted fifteen years.

 Maybe You Don’t Belong in These Mountains Anymore Story and Photos by Mike Cothern The elk that were scattered across the top of the snow-covered ridge came as no surprise.
 The hoofed animals had appeared there in the past and … Continue reading →